-A career counsellor is a person who advices students and job candidates about the career option best suited for them.
+A career counsellor is a person who advises students and job candidates about the career option best suited for them.
 A career counsellor uses domain knowledge and skills and studies the candidate profile to identify the most suitable career directions for them.
-Career counselling is an active process and counsellor may ask the candidate to take tests, do write-ups and participate in workshops.
+Career counselling is an active process and counsellor may ask the candidate to take tests, do write-ups, and participate in workshops.
 At the end of the counselling session, the candidate is left with clarity and information that he/she needs for making the right career decision.

-Different Types of Counsellors
+What are the Different Types of Career Counsellors?

 Counselling is a vast field.
-There are health counsellors, mental health counsellors, financial advisors, investment advisors, life insurance advisors, business and startup advisors, legal advisors and many more.
+There are health counsellors, mental health counsellors, financial advisors, investment advisors, life insurance advisors, business and startup advisors, legal advisors, and many more.
 Career counselling is a specific domain of student counselling.
 Schools may have some form of student counselling activities.
 However, many schools in India currently do not have counsellors or teachers trained specifically in career counselling.
 This situation is changing by the day, with schools actively starting career counselling units within schools or hiring counsellors from external companies.

 Within the domain of career counselling, there are school career counsellors, college and institution placement cell career counsellor, HR sector career counsellors, industry and vertical-specific career counsellors and independent career counsellors.